adrelanos/aeternity-wiki/Keeping-your-Cryptocurrency--Safe-&-Secure.md

 Microsoft if very strict about who they let see the source code.
-When they do show the source code its only to their clients (like the government) but only after signing a Non-Disclosure agreement.
+When they do show the source code its only to their clients (like the government) but only after signing a [non-disclosure agreement](https://en.wikipedia.org/wiki/Non-disclosure_agreement).
 This way if someone were to steal trade secrets or tell the public what they saw there would be severe legal repercussions.